Hutton, Essex: Church

 Hutton All Saints' Church is a small Grade II* listed ancient structure, with a wooden steeple, containing five bells.
 It has a more modern subsidiary church, St. Peter's, built in the 1950s as a dual-purpose church and hall – a daughter church of All Saints', to serve the newly-developing housing estates in the centre of Hutton.
 In 1990, it was possible to extend the building to provide separate worship and community areas.
 In 2001, generous grant funding enabled a complete refurbishment of the whole building to improve the facilities available to church and community organisations.

 Schools

 Hutton has four primary schools: St Joseph the Worker (Roman Catholic), All Saints (C of E), Long Ridings County Primary and Willowbrook (previously known as Hutton County Primary School, and before that as Brookfield Infants and Junior) The original Village School on Church Lane closed and became a nursing home in the 1970s.

-The town also has two preparatory schools: Herrington House School and Woodlands School Hutton Manor.
+The town also has one preparatory school: Woodlands School Hutton Manor.